Argentina flag

 • Is Argentina safe to live in?

 Argentina is mostly fine in common expat areas.
 Serious violence is rare for most newcomers.
 Watch for pickpockets and noise where crowds and alcohol mix.
+Safety in Argentina varies by district; research Buenos Aires and Córdoba blocks before signing a lease.

 Local signals for planning a move